Election Impact on Community Pharmacy | NCPA Executive Update | November 15, 2024

 Dear Colleague,

 Doug HoeyDriving home after practice last night, I was explaining who Yogi Berra was to my middle school son.
 Berra was one of the all-time baseball greats who played with 10 championship teams in the '50s and '60s.
 But he's almost more famous for his funny pearls of wisdom, like, "It ain't over 'til it's over," which are now called Yogi-isms.
 My son didn't get it.
 Another famous Yogi-ism is, "They were 100 percent right most of the time."
 (He may not have actually said that, but it sure sounds like him.)
-And that observation could be applied to all the professional political pollsters and prognosticators in Washington who were completely wrong about last week's election.
+And that observation could be applied to those professional political pollsters and prognosticators who swung and missed in last week's election.

 For pharmacy and NCPA, election results have huge ramifications.
 The federal government is pharmacy's biggest business partner with Medicare and Medicaid alone making up 55 percent of the average community pharmacy's business mix, according to the NCPA Digest, sponsored by Cardinal Health.

-Who is in the White House has a big impact on whether pharmacy issues get addressed.
+Who is in the White House has a big impact on whether pharmacy issues get addressed by Congress or federal agencies like the FTC.
 PBMs were handed the keys to Medicare Part D with the George W. Bush White House, and the Obama administration moved health plans to the front of the line.
 President Trump's first term had some encouraging moments, such as when he said, "The middlemen became very, very rich ... whoever those middlemen were—and a lot of people never even figured it out—they're rich.
 They won't be so rich anymore.
 Our plan will end the dishonest double-dealing that allows the middleman to pocket rebates and discounts that should be passed on to consumers and patients."

 Having champions in Congress who understand pharmacy issues and listen to their constituents rather than lap up the PBMs' corporate schmoozing is essential.
 Reps.
 Buddy Carter (R-Ga.) and Diana Harshbarger (R-Tenn.), the only two pharmacists in Congress, were re-elected.
 They are already on the Energy and Commerce Committee—the committee that the majority of pharmacy legislation must pass through to have a shot at being voted on.
 Carter and Harshbarger are both Republicans and with the Republicans taking majority control of the House next year, plus both of them growing in seniority, their influence will only increase.